 Welcome First Year Politics students, you have made an excellent choice in taking a subject that will help you understand how the world works and your place in it.
 We are living in unprecedented times, there has never been a better time to study this subject.
-Brexit, Covid-19 and the recent US and UK elections have all changed the world we live in.
+Brexit, Covid-19 and the recent election have all changed the world we live in.
+There is more to come with the US elections in the Autumn.
 This is a time of great change and this subject will be an able guide to help you understand what is going on, why it is happening and how you can make a change.